SFS in Almedalen 2024

 Reflections

 Wow!
-Almedal week is truly something unique.
-It is very useful for SFS's advocacy work and opinion formation that we are seen and heard in panels, but also that we build relationships through individual meetings.
-It's fun, educational and intense to say the least!
+Almedalen Week is truly something unique.
+It is very useful for SFS's advocacy work and opinion-building that we are seen and heard in panels, but also that we build relationships through individual meetings.
+It is fun, educational and, to say the least, intense!

-Do we have any scouts?
-Yay!
-Competence provision is high on the agenda and everyone agrees that higher education has a key role.
-It is also clear that both the higher education sector and the politicians agree that something should be done about the resource allocation system, but exactly what should be done is debated.
+Do we have any insights?
+Yes, indeed!
+The supply of skills is high on the agenda and everyone agrees that higher education has a key role.
+It is also clear that both the higher education sector and politicians agree that something should be done about the resource allocation system, but exactly what should be done is debated.

-We incoming presidents are proud and happy to have been trusted to represent SFS and Sweden's students in the coming financial year.
-We are satisfied with our effort in Almedalen and are now taking the weekend to rest after a few hectic but very rewarding days.
-Pleasant summer!
+We, the incoming presidium members, are proud and happy to have been entrusted with representing SFS and Sweden's students in the upcoming academic year.
+We are satisfied with our efforts in Almedalen and are now taking the weekend to rest after a few hectic but very rewarding days.
+Have a nice summer!

 Rasmus and Elsa